Ömer the Tourist in Star Trek: Plot

 The Enterprise visits planet M-113, where Doktor McCoy's old girlfriend Nancy, and her husband Profesör Crater, harbor a secret.
 "Nancy" is really a shapeshifting creature who kills for salt.
-When Nancy kills several crewmen, Profesör Crater pulls Ömer, on the point of being forced into a shotgun wedding, from his time zone, reasoning that Kaptan Kirk and Mr. Spak will blame him for the murders of the crewmen. Ömer beams aboard the Enterprise, creating havoc, especially irritating Mr. Spak.
+When Nancy kills several crewmen, Profesör Crater pulls Ömer, on the point of being forced into a shotgun wedding, from his time zone, reasoning that Kaptan Kirk and Mr. Spak will blame him for the murders of the crewmen. Ömer beams aboard the Enterprise (Atılgan, 'Enterprising'), creating havoc, especially irritating Mr. Spak.
 During the course of the movie, Kirk battles androids, a Gorn-like creature and even Mr. Spak, after Nancy assumes the shape of Ti-Pau, a Vulcan.
 The creature is defeated by Kirk, Spak and McCoy, and Ömer returns to his shotgun wedding.

-Complete Cast
+Cast

-Per film billing order, and with spellings taken from the credits:
+Per film billing order, and with spellings taken from the credits (certain descriptive names translated):